ynx0/thread-docs/gall/3_subscribe-for-facts.md

 [%pass /thread/updates/[ta-now] %agent [our.bowl %spider] %watch /thread/[tid]/updates]
 ```

+**Note:** In practice you'll want to include some kind of tag in the wire so you can differentiate particular threads and subscriptions and test for it in `on-agent`.

 Threads always send facts on `/thread/[tid]/some-path`.
 The thread itself will see the incoming subscription on `/some-path` though, not the full thing.

 In the thread we've first added: